eoctet/Octet.Chat/README.md

 - Same interface as the original project.
 - Optimize JVM Native performance.

-> `LlamaService.samplingXxxx(...)` sampling has been optimized to reduce performance losses caused by data transfer between JVM Native.
+> `LlamaService.sampling(...)` sampling has been optimized to reduce performance losses caused by data transfer between JVM Native.
 >
 >
 > More information: [`Java Docs`](docs/API.md)